sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 When executing checks that include a `proxy_entity_name`, Sensu agents report the resulting events under the specified proxy entity instead of the agent entity.
 If the proxy entity doesn't exist, Sensu creates the proxy entity when the event is received by the backend.
+To avoid duplicate events, we recommend using the `round_robin` attribute with proxy checks.

 **Example proxy check using a `proxy_entity_name`**

-The following proxy check runs every 60 seconds on agents with the `proxy` subscription for the proxy entity `sensu-site`.
+The following proxy check runs every 60 seconds, cycling through the agents with the `proxy` subscription alphabetically according to the agent name, for the proxy entity `sensu-site`.

 {{< highlight json >}}
 {